zekrom-vale/ZekDex/README.md

 The 'Paradox duo' refers to Koraidon and Miraidon, which are associated with different timelines.

+### Pokemon Stats (Wide Format) (`statsWide`)
+This dataset is a wide format version of the `stats` dataset.
+It contains the base stats of Pokémon, including various forms and sizes of Pokémon, across different generations.
+Base stats are an important defining characteristic of each Pokémon species.
+They determine the potential of each Pokémon in terms of their HP (Hit Points), Attack, Defense, Speed, and Special abilities.
+These stats can be influenced by other factors such as level, nature, and effort values.

 ### Pokemon Stats (`stats`)
 This dataset contains the base stats of Pokémon, including various forms and sizes of Pokémon.
 Base stats are an important defining characteristic of each Pokémon species.
 They determine the potential of each Pokémon in terms of their HP (Hit Points), Attack, Defense, Speed, and Special abilities.
 These stats can be influenced by other factors such as level, nature, and effort values.